Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate

-Boundary of the patch can either be found out by set of points where the van Vleck-Morette determinant \cite{visser1993van} is non-divergent or by solving Raychaudhuri equation for geodesic congruences \cite{mohajan2013space}, \cite{dasgupta2012geodesic}, \cite{kuniyal2015geodesic}, \cite{nandan2017geodesic} in which one needs to take a collection of vector fields along geodesics and evolve them to see whether their cross-section decreases to zero or not.
+The boundary of the patch can either be found out by a set of points where the van Vleck-Morette determinant \cite{visser1993van} is non-divergent or by solving Raychaudhuri equation for geodesic congruences \cite{mohajan2013space, dasgupta2012geodesic, kuniyal2015geodesic, nandan2017geodesic} in which one needs to take a collection of vector fields along geodesics and evolve them to see whether their cross-section decreases to zero or not.
 The RNC description is not well-defined beyond the boundary at which it goes to zero.
-This computation has been done numerically for specific spacetime geometries \cite{mohajan2013space}, \cite{dasgupta2012geodesic}, \cite{kuniyal2015geodesic}, \cite{nandan2017geodesic}.
+This computation has been done numerically for specific spacetime geometries \cite{mohajan2013space, dasgupta2012geodesic, kuniyal2015geodesic, nandan2017geodesic}.

-For algebraic or axiomatic quantum field theoretical description of local S-matrix in curved spacetime, one may see \cite{hollands2003renormalization}.
-To define such a local description, time-ordered operation can be restricted within the constant time hypersurfaces (space-like hypersurfaces) that effectively bound the patch \cite{hollands2002existence}, \cite{hollands2001local}.
+For the algebraic or axiomatic quantum field theoretical description of local S-matrix in curved spacetime, one may see \cite{hollands2003renormalization, hollands2015quantum}.
+In order to define such a local description, the time-ordered operation can be restricted within the constant time hypersurfaces (space-like hypersurfaces) that effectively bound the patch \cite{hollands2002existence, hollands2001local}.